What are DOAs and Why Are They So Popular?

 DOAs are Decentralized Autonomous Organizations that are controlled primarily by members rather than the government and can be explained as an “open-source blockchain protocol governed by a set of rules created by its elected members.”
 In simpler terms, the idea is that it is an “internet community with a shared bank account” as explained by investor and DOA builder Cooper Turley to CNBC.

-Turley further explains that decisions are made based on small groups of people coming together and deciding to collect their capital and put it towards a common investment typically using an Ethereum wallet.
-With its rules that are embedded in its code comes the lack of bureaucracy which makes for a more secure and trustworthy environment.
+Turley further explains that decisions are made based on small groups of people coming together and deciding to collect their capital and put it towards a common investment typically using the best Ethereum wallet.
+With the rules that are embedded in its code comes the lack of bureaucracy which makes for a more secure and trustworthy environment.

 DOAs have become increasingly popular because they utilize smart contracts that eliminate third-party entities during transactions and all exchanges are recorded on a blockchain.
 It is regulated and maintained without any intermediary individuals, but rather its elected members, which works best when organizations wish to fund certain projects but wish to bypass the complicated legal steps to get their funds to the right individuals, rather DOAs allow them to be securely distributed thanks to its programming.